ashblue/fluid-behavior-tree/README.md

 ### Example Scene

-You might want to look at the [capture the flag](https://github.com/ashblue/fluid-behavior-tree-ctf-example) example project for a working example of how Fluid Behavior Tree can be used in your project.
+You might want to look at the [capture the flag](https://github.com/ashblue/fluid-behavior-tree-ctf-example) example project for a working example of how Visual Behavior Tree can be used in your project.
 It demonstrates real time usage with units who attempt to capture the flag while grabbing power ups to try and gain the upper hand.

 ## Table of Contents